minkithub/minkithub.github.io/_includes/about/en.md

-I am a planner who loves design and development.
+I am a planner who likes design and development.